Careers360 Logo

 MAH AAC CET Seat Allotment 2026: Dates, Registration, CAP Rounds, Documents

 The CET Cell Maharashtra will conduct the seat allotment in multiple rounds during the MAH AAC CET 2026 counselling.
+Candidates who have appeared for the MAH ACC CET 2026 exam can check the official website for the list of shortlisted candidates.
 Candidates will be able to check the seat allotment on the official admission portal.
 The seat allotment for MAH AAC CET 2026 will be done based on the candidate's college preferences and score in the MAH AAC CET exam.
+The MAH AAC CET 2026 result was declared on June 8.
 Candidates who obtain MAH AAC CET 2026 seat allotment will be able to secure admissions into fine arts courses of participating colleges.
-Read the full article to know more about the MAH AAC CET seat allotment 2026.
+Read the complete article by Careers360 to know about the MAH AAC CET seat allotment 2026.

 MAH AAC CET Seat Allotment 2026: Dates, Registration, CAP Rounds, Documents